Post Doctoral Fellow in Deep Learning for Microbiome Spatial Omics

 The Gerber Lab (http://gerber.bwh.harvard.edu) is a multidisciplinary group at Brigham and Women’s Hospital/Harvard Medical School that develops novel computational models and high-throughput experimental systems to understand the role of the microbiota in human diseases, and applies these findings to develop new diagnostic tests and therapies.
-The director of the lab, Dr. Georg Gerber, MD, PhD, MPH, uses his unique expertise, combining statistical machine learning method development, medical microbiology, and human pathology, to leverage cutting-edge technologies to tackle scientifically and clinically important problems.
+A long-standing and continuing focus of the lab is on incorporating principled probabilistic models into machine learning methods.
+The director of the lab, Dr. Georg Gerber, MD, PhD, MPH, uses his unique expertise, combining deep learning method development, medical microbiology, and human pathology, to leverage cutting-edge technologies to tackle scientifically and clinically important problems.

 Qualifications:

-• PhD in Computer Science, Computational Biology, Ecology, Mathematics, Physics, Statistics, or other highly quantitative discipline.
+• PhD in Computer Science, Computational Biology, or other highly quantitative discipline.

 • Solid programming skills in Python, including PyTorch.